You Injured Your Rotator Cuff, Now What?

 Serving such an essential role and being used so frequently, the rotator cuff is also a common site for injury.
 Injuries to the rotator cuff occur most often in people who repeatedly perform overhead motions in their professions or sports such as painters, carpenters, swimmers, tennis and baseball players, especially pitchers.
 After repeating these activities regularly for a long period of time-or through the aging process-rotator cuff tendons eventually become inflamed, which can result in pain or injury.

 The most common injuries to this area are rotator cuff tendinitis (shoulder impingement), shoulder bursitis and rotator cuff tears.
 Symptoms of these injuries are typically described as a dull ache deep in the shoulder that makes it difficult to reach behind the back or lift the arm.
 Some patients also experience arm weakness or sleep disturbance.

 Surgery Not Needed in Most Cases

-If you've injured your rotator cuff, in most cases conservative (non-surgical) treatment is usually all that's needed to help you recover.
-Surgery should only be considered for severe tears or after an extensive course of conservative treatment doesn't lead to improvements.
+If you've injured your rotator cuff, in most cases conservative (non-surgical) rehabilitation is usually all that's needed to help you recover.
+Surgery should only be considered for severe tears or after an extensive course of conservative rehabilitation doesn't lead to improvements.